Linuxfabrik/monitoring-plugins/check-plugins/selinux-mode/README.md

 usage: selinux-mode [-h] [-V] [--always-ok]
                     [--mode {enforcing,permissive,disabled}]

-Checks the current mode of SELinux against a desired mode, and returns a warning on a non-match.
+Verifies that the current SELinux mode (enforcing, permissive, or disabled) matches the expected setting.
+Returns WARN if the actual mode differs from the desired one.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
   --mode {enforcing,permissive,disabled}
-                        The expected SELinux mode, one of "enforcing", "permissive" or "disabled" (case-insensitive).
+                        Expected SELinux mode, one of "enforcing",
+                        "permissive" or "disabled" (case-insensitive).
-                        Default: enforcing
+                        Default: enforcing.
 ```